incruder1/GrowwStocks__/README.md

 # Stocks/ETFs Broking Website

-This is a web application built using Next.js for a stocks/ETFs broking website.
-It includes two main pages: Explore Page and Product Page, with common header and search functionality.
+This is a web application built using Next.js for a stocks/ETFs website.
+It includes two main pages: Explore Page and Product Page, with a common header and search functionality.

 ## Pages